 Car renting is a common way for travelers to navigate their way around new cities.
 You can enjoy the same too, even as a handicapped if you travel to a country or city where handicapped car renting is a common feature already.

 You must find the right kind of wheelchair-accessible vehicle to accommodate you and other passengers if you aren’t traveling alone.
-Ensure to communicate with the hiring company whether you want a large mini-bus or small family-sized car.
-Some of the features that you expect to see in a wheelchair accessible vehicle for hire are:
+Ensure to communicate with the hiring company whether you want a large mini-bus or a small family-sized car.
+Some of the features that you expect to see in a wheelchair-accessible vehicle for hire are:

 - Lowered floors